The Short Version

 Option 3: Section 1256 Contracts (For US DCM Trades)

-If you trade on Polymarket US (the CFTC-regulated DCM) and the trades qualify as regulated futures-like contracts, Section 1256 may apply:
+Section 1256 may apply if you trade on Polymarket US (the CFTC-regulated DCM) and your trades count as regulated futures-like contracts:

 - 60/40 split: 60% of gains taxed at long-term capital gains rate, 40% at short-term - even on trades held days